-You will never spend $3 on store-bought kombucha again!
+You will never spend $5 on store-bought kombucha again!

 When I first started writing about kombucha on my blog, I was fairly certain my words were falling on glazed-over eyes.
 It seemed as though no one had heard of the stuff.

 About 8 months ago, I went for a road bike ride near the Sierra Buttes (middle of nowhere California), stopped in a tiny general store in a sparsely populated town, and noticed a huge variety of kombucha flavors in the drink refrigerator.

 For those of you who live in the Western part of the U.S., none of this comes as a shock; but the prospect of the trend filtering through every crevice of the U.S. is exhilarating for a girl who wrote a book on it.

-So if in the event you’ve taken to the ‘buch and are interested in turning your expensive habit into a cheap hobby, you can learn How to Make Homemade Kombucha by following my tutorial.
+So if in the event you’ve taken to kombucha and are interested in turning your expensive habit into a cheap hobby, you can learn How to Make Homemade Kombucha by following my tutorial.